Get E-Book

 That print can include tokens, database URLs, private keys, and service credentials.
 It can also include values from the parent environment that the env file never mentioned.
 Debug the smallest key you need, then remove the print.

 Node's diagnostic reports have controls for excluding environment data.
-That belongs to observability later, but the risk starts with the same storage surface: process.env is easy to inspect, easy to log, and easy to leak.
+That belongs to observability later, but the risk starts with the same storage place - process.env is easy to inspect, easy to log, and easy to leak.

 Use env files for local development, test setup, and small startup inputs.
 Use the deployment platform for production values when the platform owns them.
 Convert strings into application config once.
-After that boundary, the rest of the code should depend on config data, not on whatever value happens to be sitting in process.env at the moment a module evaluates.
+After that, the rest of the code should depend on config data, not whatever string happens to be in process.env when a module evaluates.